ninabarzh/broomstick/content/posts/hunger-games.md

 **Gaza is not a district.
 It is the proving ground.**

 Gaza is where weapons are tested and crowd-control perfected.
-It is where surveillance is stress-tested against desperation, and military hardware is transformed into marketable products.
+It is where surveillance is stress-tested against desperation, and military hardware is repackaged into marketable products.
 Every bombing campaign is followed by a spike in arms sales.

 **Israel**, in this framework, operates across Districts 2 and 3: an enforcer and an innovator.
 Its population lives with existential anxiety and nationalistic fervour, fuelled by a constant state of militarised readiness.
 Its economy thrives on security exports; its democracy erodes beneath emergency law.